semaphoreci/semaphore/docs/docs/using-semaphore/connect-github-oauth.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 OAuth is the legacy method to access your GitHub repositories.
-This feature might be deprecated in following releases.
+This feature might be deprecated in the following releases.
 Semaphore recommends using [GitHub App](./connect-github) instead of the method described here.

 ## Overview {#overview}